zeixcom/ui-element/docs-src/pages/index.md

 ## How UIElement Compares

-* **No Virtual DOM**: Unlike React or Vue, UIElement updates HTML directly, avoiding unnecessary renders.
+* **No Virtual DOM**: Builds upon server-rendered HTML and does only atomic DOM updates, avoiding unnecessary renders.
-* **Minimal Overhead**: Since it builds on Web Components, it has minimal impact on performance and bundle size.
+* **Minimal Overhead**: Since it adds only a thin layer over native Web Standards, it has minimal bundle size and high performance.
 * **Simple API**: Few, clear concepts (signals, effects, context) allow developers to quickly build interactive components.

 </section>